vplesko/OrbLang/docs/pages/operators.md

 };
 ```

 Bitwise operators perform operations on individual bits.
-(Binary form is not a requirement.)
+(The binary form is not a requirement.)

 ```
 import "std/io.orb";